jalasoft/LifeConfig/README.md

 }
 ```

-Then we can ask LifeConfig to map the properties in the yaml file to methods of the interface, as a dynamic implementation of the interface.
+Then we can ask LifeConfig to map the properties in the yaml file to methods of the interface.
 The following snippet prepares the dynamic implementation of the interface *DatabaseConfiguration*:

 ```java